-America spends about three billion dollars a year on “bad” lighting.
+America spends about $3 billion a year on “bad” lighting.

-It illuminates down on our grocery stores, our city streets, and our back porches, but it also expands upward and outward, brightening up a once dark night sky.
-The cheaper this lighting gets, the more of it people use — and that’s how we’ve arrived at a pretty damning side effect of all this light pollution: We can’t see the stars anymore.
+The cheaper this lighting gets, the more of it people use -- and that’s how we’ve arrived at a pretty damning side effect of all this light pollution: We can’t see the stars anymore.

-That’s where the IDA (International Dark Sky Association) comes in.
+That’s where the International Dark Sky Association (IDA) comes in.
 They’re working to preserve our disappearing night sky by studying and helping to reform the ways we use light in our cities.

 Sadly, 99 percent of the population in the continental U.S. still lives in places considered polluted by light, meaning most of us can’t even see the massive spiral galaxy we call home: the Milky Way.

-Though small (six acres of land in the Blue Ridge Mountains), this spot in western North Carolina is recognized by the IDA as the first Dark Sky Park in the southeastern U.S.
+Though small (6 acres of land in the Blue Ridge Mountains), this spot in western North Carolina is recognized by the IDA as the first Dark Sky Park in the southeastern U.S.

 During the day, you can marvel at three towering natural bridge formations at this national monument, but save your real oohs and aahs for the dark, when you can peer through them into some of the darkest skies in the country.
 (This was the first certified Dark Sky Park.)